Chorus-bdd/Chorus-bdd.github.io/index.md

 While running a test scenario, Chorus can connect to each of the components in a testing environment to run test steps, and share test state.

-Chorus is also a capable BDD test interpreter for single component testing and has some special capabilities over and above those of other BDD interpreters
+Chorus is also a capable BDD test interpreter for single component testing

 ## How does Chorus work